TheBeachLab/alphabets/README.md

 **V2 Final**.
 They are complete, incompatible physical profiles; each has its own stickers, cards, drum and enclosure, and their parts must not be mixed.

-- **V2 Prototype** allows the project to use the ten existing sticker sets printed in Dubai during prototyping.
+- **V2 Prototype** is for myself.
+A while ago I printed ten module sticker sets in Dubai and I am using those for prototyping.
+Of course might use those too.
+When new V2 Final sticker and card batches are available I will no longer develop this variant.
 - **V2 Final** is the supported target for new batches.
 The expanded character map for the German-speaking DACH region (Germany, Austria and Switzerland) and Nordic languages requires more vertical artwork space, so this version uses taller stickers and cards with a matching drum and enclosure.

-V2 Prototype remains supported while the existing Dubai sets are in service.
-Its support ends when new V2 Final sticker and card batches are available.
 See the [V2 physical variants](V2/Hardware/variants/README.md) for the exact parts and dimensions belonging to each version.

 > [!WARNING]